fishstick15/quiq/README.md

 # quiq
-quiq is an unencrypted messaging system made in Java.
+quiq is an unencrypted messaging system made by **nocku** in Java.

+# License
+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file.